ml-archive/blog/source/_posts/Android_WorkManager.md

 ## Introduction

 `WorkManager` is a new API in Android Architecture Components introduced in the Google I/O 2018.
-It simplifies and makes it much easier to schedule tasks in background threads.
+It simplifies and makes it much easier to do work on background threads.
 The `WorkManager` schedules tasks as instances of the `Worker` class.
-It can schedule these Workers based on certain conditions which you can set by using the provided `Constraints` class.
+It can schedule these workers based on certain conditions which you can set by using the provided `Constraints` class.
 Examples of conditions you can set from `Constraints` class can be things like available internet/wifi connection or if a charger is connected.
 The `WorkManager` can also schedule all `Worker` instance you have to launch in any order you wish.

 </br> </br>Also a very important note about `WorkManager`: </br> *“WorkManager is intended for tasks that require a guarantee that the system will run them even if the app exits...”* 1